Critical-Materials-Institute/LOGKPREDICT/README.md

-5) You can test the installation by downloading logk_input and logk_output from this repository (and renaming logk_output to a different name, for example logk_predict0) and issuing the command "LOGKPREDICT" in the same direcoty where logk_input resides.
+5) You can test the installation by downloading logk_input and logk_output from this repository (and renaming logk_output to a different name, for example logk_predict0) and issuing the command "LOGKPREDICT" in the same directory where logk_input resides.
 The logk_output should coincide with logk_output0.